SecureRO/docs/docs/android_changelog.md

+### a29082024.1
+- Implements custom dns fallback mechanism

+#### a29082024
+- Removes QUERY_ALL_PACKAGES code completely
+- Better handles lack of bluetooth permission

 #### a12082024
 - Using Play Integrity instead of Safetynet
 - Makes every permission optional, meaning the client has to include every permission explicitly into their own manifest as per documentation